Port state control

 2. Verification that batteries are fully charged

-• Alarms and PA systems - Tests of general emergency alarms and signals, operational alarms and public address systems functioning and clearly audible in all areas
+• Alarms and PA systems - Tests of general emergency alarms and signals, operational alarms and public address systems functioning and

 • Sanitary facilities